square/kotlinpoet/.github/pull_request_template.md

 # Description

+🚨 Make sure you are trying to merge into the `hear-ye` repo, not pushing to the upstream `kotlin-poet` 🚨

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Closes # (issue)